-- Females usually give birth to 1 or 2 joeys at once, but it has rarely occurred that there have been 3.
+- Females usually give birth to 1 or 2 joeys at a time, but it has occurred rarely that they have 3.

 - Joeys will attach to a nipple in the pouch and the nipple will swell until the joey is securely latched on.

-- Joeys will incubate in their Mother’s pouches for about 9-10 weeks.
-They are considered out of pouch (OOP) when they fully detach from Mom’s teat.
-At 7-10 days their eyes will open
+- Joeys will incubate in their mother’s pouches for about 9-10 weeks.
+They are considered out of pouch (OOP) when they fully detach from mom’s teat.
+Their eyes will open at 7-10 days OOP.

-- Mom will make a hissing, rattlesnake-like sound to shake them off the teat so that she can start regulating feedings AND go out of the pouch to exercise and eat
+- Mom will make a hissing, rattlesnake-like sound to shake them off the teat so that she can start regulating feedings AND so she can go out of the pouch to exercise and eat

 - Dad will keep the joeys warm while Mom goes out of the pouch.
 Dad is a very important part of raising the joeys so never, ever separate a breeding couple with young joeys unless it is medically necessary per your veterinarian.